mandober/rust-debrief/appendix/terminology.md

 ## Polymorphism
 Polymorphism is the provision of a single interface to entities of different types.

+## Prelude
+Prelude defines a set of commonly and frequentlly used language items that is implicitly imported.

 ## Reentrant
 A function is reentrant if it can be interrupted in the middle of its execution, and then be safely called again ("re-entered") before its previous invocations complete execution.